2019 Super Rugby: Highlanders overcome controversial red card to defeat Chiefs

+"It seemed a little bit cloudy, the conversation at the start," Highlanders coach Aaron Mauger said of the referees discussing the offence.

+"We'll have to go back a look through the laws and make sure our interpretation of what's going on there is bang on and have a look at the video.
+We've got a pretty disappointed Sio Tomkinson in the changing shed because he felt like he'd let the team down.
+It was a big moment for a young guy like that so we'll make sure we put the support around him and make sure we're really clear and what you can and can't do in those moments."

-The Highlanders took a 30-27 win on Friday night, but it was two refereeing decisions that will have people talking around the water cooler on Monday.
+It was one of two refereeing decisions that will have people talking around the water cooler on Monday.

 It was a strange start to the season, with the Chiefs feeling the effects before the season had even started.